getshippr/supersocket/README.md

 - Drop in replacement of native Websocket implementation (same API)
 - Works in Node js and Web
+- Keep-alive
-- Can manage heavy sized messaged
+- Can manage heavy sized message
 - Authentication and encryption
 - Handle connection timeouts
 - Offline mode